Danny Rolling: In media

+Rolling was the subject of a 2010 episode of Cold Blood.

+The episode "The Gainsville Ripper" from the documentary series "FBI: Criminal Pursuit" that aired in March 2011, intricately detailed Rolling's crime spree.

-Rolling was the subject of a 2010 episode of Cold Blood, and briefly was mentioned in a 2012 episode of Motives and Murders titled "Not Again".
+He was briefly was mentioned in a 2012 episode of Motives and Murders titled "Not Again".
 He was featured in a 2015 episode of Nightmare Next Door.

 In 2013, TV documentary series The Real Story aired an episode profiling the movie Scream.
 It aired July 28, 2013, and tells the story of Rolling's murders in graphic detail.

 An episode of Murder Made Me Famous, which aired November 24, 2018, chronicled the case.

 The premiere episode of Mark of a Killer, titled "Posed to Kill", documented the case.

 In 2020, WUFT News released a television special and podcast special chronicling thoughts on the case 30 years later, titled Four Days, Five Murders.

 In 2021, an episode of the ABC primetime true crime television series 20/20 aired the murder case.

 On January 14, 2022, Discovery+ premiered the paranormal documentary Scream: The True Story, starring Steve Shippy and Cindy Kaza.
 Shippy and Kaza conduct a paranormal investigation in Rolling's childhood home in Shreveport, Louisiana.

+Rolling appears in an episode of The New Detectives as the 3rd case study in the episode "Tools of Death", released January 13, 1998, featuring how Rolling's screwdiver tied him to his murders.

+In September 2026, ESPN aired 14 Days in Gainesville, a 30 for 30 documentary focusing on the contrast of Rolling’s 1990 murder spree occurring in Gainesville at the same time legendary University of Florida football coach Steve Spurrier was beginning his first season as coach at the university.